Make a GParted Live USB Bootable Flash Drive

 GParted is a free open source partition editor software used for graphically managing and manipulating hard drive partitions.
 It stands for "GNOME Partition Editor" and is part of the GNOME desktop environment.
 This powerful tool is often used by IT professionals, system administrators, and home users for managing partitions.

-Available for Linux, Windows, and macOS it can be used to quickly create, resize, delete, move, and copy partitions without data loss.
-It supports a variety of file systems, including NTFS, FAT16/FAT32, ext2, ext3, ext4, hfs/hfs+, linux-swap, reiserfs/4, ufs, xfs and many more file systems.
-And can also detect RAID devices.
+Available for Linux, Windows, and macOS, it can be used to quickly create, resize, delete, move, and copy partitions without data loss.
+It supports a variety of file systems, including NTFS, FAT16/FAT32, ext2, ext3, ext4, hfs/hfs+, linux-swap, reiserfs/4, ufs, xfs, and many more file systems.
+It can also detect RAID devices.

 Prerequisites to make a GParted Live USB